mia-platform/documentation/docs/fast_data/no_code_overview.md

 Also, in this case, it is needed to configure some Config Maps:

 - singleViewKey.json: it is fundamental to generate the query that will be applied on the single view
-- erSchema.json: it needs to be the same Real Time Updater Low Code's erSchema.json of the System of Records
+- erSchema.json: it needs to be the same Real-Time Updater Low Code's erSchema.json of the System of Records
 - aggregation.json: useful to define the aggregation and generate the single view's fields

 ![Singleviewlowcode](./img/singleviewlowcode.png)